 - Train leaders as career coaches: All managers should be expected to act as career coaches, using powerful questions to help employees explore their connection to their work.
 Questions such as, “What gets you excited at work?”
 “What is your dream job?”
 “How can I support you in making progress toward it?”
 Through coaching, managers can help employees uncover deeper meaning and purpose as well as grow for the future.
 These coaching conversations will also make employees feel heard and valued.
 If managers are reluctant to adopt this role or are still learning how to coach, enlist certified career coaches.

 - Enlist technology that enables career mobility: HR competency software such as RightMAP™ allows you to map out the competencies needed by the organization in the future, benchmark your workforce against these competencies, and align employees with the roles that best match their skillsets.
 These tools use AI to support career pathing for individuals, which can be especially helpful in large complex organizations where opportunities may be hard to identify.

 - Accelerate careers of underrepresented groups: Business Resource Groups (BRGs) are one way to foster inclusiveness and enhance professional growth, but they may not be enough on their own.
 Consider establishing a mentorship program within the BRG or through another formal program or informal network.
 It is also important to provide mentors with the support they need to understand their role and the specific ways they can support their mentees.

-Those companies will successfully navigate the Great Reawakening and cross the finish line as winners in the greatest talent contest in history.
+Those companies will successfully navigate the Great Realization and cross the finish line as winners in the greatest talent contest in history.